 Documents Required For LIC Policy Surrender

 Although LIC policy surrender is not advisable, here are the documents you will need if you still wish to do so.
-You should have these documents if you’re looking for how to surrender LIC policy online or offline.
+As per LIC terms and conditions, you should have these documents if you’re looking for how to surrender LIC policy online or offline.

 Original policy bond documents